 Just 8% of WordPress Jobs available are for WordPress Designers

 However, my data study shows that only 8% of WordPress-related job postings specifically seek WordPress designers.

 This indicates the WordPress Designer job is not as common as the WordPress Developer skill.

-WordPress designers are responsible for creating custom WordPress themes that not only look visually appealing but are also optimized for performance and user experience.
+WordPress designers are responsible for creating custom WordPress themes that look visually appealing and are optimized for performance and user experience.

-They work closely with WordPress developers to ensure that the website’s design aligns with the website’s functionality.
+They work closely with WordPress developers to ensure the website’s design aligns with its functionality.

 The design of a website can impact how users interact with it and ultimately influence the website’s performance.

 As such, businesses and individuals who use WordPress to create their websites should consider investing in a skilled WordPress designer to ensure their website looks visually appealing and performs optimally.